svetob/blog/content/blog/experiments-over-discussions.md

 - __Which experiment will take least time?__ Small, effort-less experiments mean little risk.
 If a test will take less than an hour, just sit down and do it.

 - __Who is willing to actually do the work?__ Trust your team mates to make the right call.
-If Matt suggest a great experiment but only Lisa can actually spend time experimenting, let her choose what to spend time on.
+So in practice, if Matt suggest a great experiment but only Lisa can actually spend time experimenting, let her choose what to spend time on.

 - __Try both!__ If all else fails and you still can’t agree, just try all your ideas!
 Remember that the point is to learn and gather facts.

 # Putting it all together

 Fast forward to a few months later.
-We were facing incidents and performance issues with an unstable key-value store.
+We were facing repeated incidents and performance issues with an unstable data store.
 Maintenance costs were through the roof and attempts to scale it up had failed.
 Again, there were many paths forward.
 As discussion arose, I was eager to go anywhere but back to the same state we had been a few months ago.

 That afternoon, I suggested we try out the approach that was easiest to test.
 We hacked together a local test, replacing the database with an alternative one.
 It outperformed our production cluster on my laptop.
 There and then, discussion died.
 It didn't matter if this was the best way forward or not.
 What mattered was we had proof this would solve our problems.